Kharos6/DOW2Launcher/README.md

 - If the user tries to close the injector before it finishes its operations, a warning is displayed, advising against doing so, but giving the option to proceed or exit.

-- If any .ucs files have incorrect formatting or non-number entries, a warning is displayed and the entire process is aborted.
+- If any .ucs files have incorrect formatting, or non-number entries, a warning is displayed and the entire process is aborted.
 Additionally, if a .ucs file is not UTF-16 LE, an attempt will be made to convert the file to UTF-16 LE.
 If this attempt fails, a warning is displayed and the entire process is aborted.

 - If there are no files under the Locale folder, a warning is displayed and the entire process is aborted.